MahmoudNasser01/-ML-Kaggle-Titanic-Problem-using-LogisticRegrission/README.md

 <!------- Show Image Here ------>

-## Now after we made some analyze here and their, it's time to clean up our data If you take a look to the avalible columns we you may noticed that some columns are useless so they may affect on our model performance.
+### Note: Now after we made some analyze here and their, it's time to clean up our data If you take a look to the avalible columns we you may noticed that some columns are useless so they may affect on our model performance.

 #### Here we make our cleaning function
 ```py